rayfrankenstein/AITOW/README.md

 Another problem with Scrum (and agile methodologies in general) is that it makes the business people lazy about writing requirements.
 The best company I ever worked for publicly fired people who wrote bad requirements as that broke budgets.
 That made them very careful about specifying what they want.
 Scrum uses tickets, which are often just a one word sentence.

 I actually like waterfall because it is my shield against poorly thought out nonsense.
 I don't need to get involved in arguments with extroverts.
 I don't get blamed for poor outcomes.
 I can even refuse to have meaningful conversations.
 I can just point to the page and the line whenever they want something."--ScrumSucks, [https://softwareengineering.stackexchange.com/questions/410482/how-do-i-prevent-scrum-from-turning-great-developers-into-average-developers](https://softwareengineering.stackexchange.com/questions/410482/how-do-i-prevent-scrum-from-turning-great-developers-into-average-developers)

 ---
+"The worst [effect of agile] is probably standups-gone-wrong.
+There's little more demoralizing than a 20-person 3-team standup where you couldn't possibly care about what anyone says (because it's irrelevant to you) except three or four people, and you already know what they're going to say because you all, you know, talk, and then also having to turn yesterday's work into some epic (LOL) tale of adventure and adversity because your manager's in the meeting and that's the kind of dumb-shit tone they've set for it ('now—justify why I should continue paying you' with pointed, bordering-on-hostile follow-up questions to anyone without a sufficiently-convincing theatrical performance) and you'd like to keep your job.
+Starting every day with a half-hour of that shit.
+JFC."--yamtaddle, [The age of cargo cult Agile must end](https://news.ycombinator.com/item?id=34886374)

+---
 "Scrum erases some of the essential activities of projects, mostly design decisions, necessary evils, getting things clarified so that the right decisions are made (RnD stuff).
 Here are a couple of examples: